Discussion in 'December 2006' started by max, Dec 9, 2006.

 I hope Sheed sits.
 No need to make the injury worse.

+Nets got manhandled by Toronto last night.
+Considering the Raps are without Bosh, Rasho and Garbajosa totally exploited Jason Collins.
+Our entire goal for this game should be to pound the rock, feed the Brahma, Prince and Mohammed while running mutiple defenders against Carter if he decides to drive.
 Expect to see a lot of zone if the Pistons are to win.
 The Nets are stil very good in transition, so we'll have to keep turnovers down and limit the long range attack.

 Blakely confirms Sheed is out and predicts Flip will free the Brahma.

 I say 16-10 with 2 blocks if J-Max starts............

 We should blow these guys off the court.
 I had a feeling we could've won at Indy but with Jackson packing and getting off rounds they backed away.
 I say we show no mercy to Kidd and friends.